Will the Sun shine on Canadian Solar?

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 Some months ago I made this post.
+(I just updated it the same day, as I have updated this analysis).
 Since then I have made some calculations on the three remaining companies.
-And while I did call Canadian Solar underwhelming based on the historical numbers, I have realized that out of the three companies that was left, it is in my opinion by far the company with the best valuation.
-For full disclosure I must add that I am by no means any expert in the solar panel sector, as I'm still doing my reading up on the entire sector.
-It is also why I'm currently not having a position in any solar company at eToro.
+And while could seem underwhelming Canadian Solar based on some of the historical numbers, I have realized that out of the three companies that was left, it is in my opinion by far the company with the best valuation.

 Canadian Solar is a company that manufacture solar modules for residential and commercial systems and runs large scale solar projects, the company was founded in 2001.
 They also corporate with both Ikea and Amazon, where their solar panels are used on their warehouses around the globe.
 I have been looking into what distinguish Canadian Solar from other manufactures in order to determine if the company have a moat.
 I have come to learn that Canadian Solar is often considered the best value for money.
 Their panels are less efficient than the most efficient solar panels, however they are 20-30 % cheaper for only a small drop in efficiency.
 I believe it gives them a price moat, even though it isn't as strong as I would like it to be.
 I guess all solar panel companies also have a switching moat, as I believe most buyers are not going to switch providers all of a sudden, especially not when solar panels usually come with 10-12 years warranty.